 - Data about the patient’s type of dental filling

-With this information, the researchers were able to discover that those who had silver-coloured mercury amalgam fillings had a higher incidence of arthritis than those who had tooth-coloured composite fillings.
+With this information, the researchers were able to discover that individuals with silver-coloured mercury amalgam fillings had a higher incidence of arthritis than those with tooth-coloured composite fillings.

 They found that adults with 4 to 7 dental amalgam filling surfaces have the highest incidence of arthritis because the vapour from the fillings is continuously emitted and easily absorbed into the human body.